hillz2/my-hyprland-os/README.md

-A custom, immutable Fedora Silverblue image built with BlueBuild.
+A custom, immutable uBlue base image built with BlueBuild.
 This image is pre-configured with a modern Hyprland desktop environment, essential CLI tools, and a suite of GUI applications.

 It is designed to be a "batteries-included" starting point for a Hyprland setup on an atomic Fedora base.

 ## 📦 What's Inside?

 ### Base System
-* **Base Image:** `ghcr.io/ublue-os/silverblue-main` (Fedora Silverblue)
+* **Base Image:** `ghcr.io/ublue-os/base-main` (uBlue base image)
 * **Shell:** Zsh (pre-installed)
 * **Editor:** Vim (vim-enhanced)